sourcegraph/handbook/content/company-info-and-process/communication/team_chat.md

 If you'd like to add a channel to the company-wide list, please reach out to the Tech Ops team in #it-tech-ops.

+### Slack Retention

+Slack is not a [source of truth](https://sourcegraph.com/github.com/sourcegraph/handbook@2f4a8affc57038a0bf149f296581cb8cacde57d1/-/blob/content/company-info-and-process/communication/index.md#sources-of-truth) which means important updates that may be shared in Slack should be reflected in a [source of truth](https://sourcegraph.com/github.com/sourcegraph/handbook@2f4a8affc57038a0bf149f296581cb8cacde57d1/-/blob/content/company-info-and-process/communication/index.md#sources-of-truth).
+To enforce this, only 90 days of Slack activity in public channels is retained.
+Consider using the “bookmark” feature in Slack to make relevant documents and sources of truth easily accessible in channels.

+**Important:** You must notify Tech Ops (in #Tech-Ops) when you create a new channel requiring an exception to the default 90-day rule (even if it falls into an existing exception). **We have no way to know when new channels requiring an exception are created.** Exception requests will be reviewed and approved on a case-by-case basis.

+Exceptions to the 90-day rule include the following channels:

+- #security-monitoring retains messages for 5 years for auditing purposes in our security monitoring tooling.
+- #customer-updates similarly retains messages for two years because a lot of customer context ends up in Slack threads and it is not currently practical to move that to another system of record.
+- #feedback retains messages for 5 years because it provides a good source of user testimonials.
+- #engaging-external-engineers retains for 5 years because team chat is the easiest way to solicit advice from our broader team, and the questions are usually one-off, so it wouldn’t make sense to try to make this more organized.
+- #it-tech-ops retains messages for 5 years to provide a source of education for new teammates as well as provide a record of changes made to our internal systems
+- #sales-prospecting retains for 5 years to support the education of new teammates about how to communicate with customers and prospects.
+- #west_sales_news_and_prospecting and #east_sales_news_and_prospecting retain messages for 5 years to serve as libraries of start-up accounts that the sales team can target as AE and SDR headcount scales.
+- #sales-resources retains messages for 5 years to serve as a library of quickly evolving sales collateral and tools.
+- Channels that we share with customers or prospects (typically containing the prefixes #trial- or #support-) retain messages for 5 years to preserve context for support or audit-related purposes.
+- #marketintel retains messages for 5 years to keep a long-term overview of market information around the field of developer tools.
+- #seo retains messages for 5 years to keep a record of historical SEO efforts, numbers & screenshots, etc.

 ### Use of private channels

 By default all Slack channels are public.
 This is in line with our company's[ value to be open and transparent](../values/index.md#open-and-transparent) and facilitates collaboration and [async learning](asynchronous-communication.md).
 Any member of the Sourcegraph workspace (but not guests) can view and join a public channel, giving everyone access to the same shared information.
 However, we understand that not everything discussed between team members should be public and there is a need for private channels.
 Private channels are for conversations that should not be open to all members.
 People must be added to a private channel by someone who’s already a member of the channel.
 Messages or files posted in a private channel can only be searched by members of that channel.